Spain expected to request bank aid after debt test

 Spain faces a hectic day on Thursday as the latest euro zone country in the firing line following Greece, Ireland and Portugal which have already taken sovereign bailouts.

-In the morning the Treasury aims to borrow up to two billion euros (1.61 billion pounds) and in the afternoon the government will release an independent audit of the banks, which have been hammered by the effects of a property crash and a recession.
+In the morning the Treasury aims to borrow up to two billion euros ($2.5 billion) and in the afternoon the government will release an independent audit of the banks, which have been hammered by the effects of a property crash and a recession.

 Then in the evening, Spain could make the formal request for up to 100 billion euros in aid for its weaker banks at a Luxembourg meeting of euro zone finance ministers, who already approved the plan informally earlier this month.